-Qualifications/Skills of Nominees Bortz Faeder Holland Steinel Thompson Vassalluzzo Wood
+Qualifications/Skills of Nominees Bortz Faeder Holland Ordan Steinel Thompson Vassalluzzo Wood

-Business/Executive Leadership • • • • • • •
+Business/Executive Leadership ٠ • • • • • • •

-REIT/Public Company • • • • • •
+REIT/Public Company ٠ • • • • • •

-Investment/Financial/Accounting • • • • • • •
+Investment/Financial/Accounting • • • • • • • •

-Real Estate • • • • •
+Real Estate • • • • • •

-Retailing Industry • • •
+Retailing Industry • • ٠ •

-Operational Management • • • • • • •
+Operational Management • • • • • ٠ • •

-Risk Oversight/Management • • • • • • •
+Risk Oversight/Management ٠ ٠ • • • • • •

-The Nominating and Corporate Governance Committee also seeks geographic, age, gender and ethnic diversity on the Board.
-Although the Board has not adopted any specific policies on diversity, the Committee and the Board believe that diversity is a factor to be considered that is consistent with the goal of creating a Board that best serves the needs of the Trust and our shareholders.
+The Nominating and Corporate Governance Committee also seeks geographic, age, tenure, gender and ethnic diversity on the Board.
+Although the Board has not adopted any specific policies on diversity, the Nominating and Corporate Governance Committee and the Board believe that diversity is a factor to be considered, consistent with the goal of creating a Board that best serves the needs of the Trust and our shareholders.
 Our nominees reflect the Board's efforts and commitment to diversity with two women and one African American included in that group.
+The Board also made the determination over the past year that the effectiveness of the Board's oversight function would be further enhanced by adding a trustee who had recent and broad REIT and public company expertise given the dynamics of a changing marketplace.
+As a result, the Board increased its size from seven to eight trustees and elected Mark Ordan to fill the newly created position.
+Mr. Ordan's selection is described in more detail below.